JaviCerveraIngram/connect-python-sdk-migration-framework_/README.md

     def process_request(self, request):
         if request.type == 'purchase':
-            request = self.migration_handler.migrate(request)
+            if request.needs_migration():
                 # The migrate() method returns a new request object with
                 # the parameter values updated, we must update the parameters
                 # and approve the fulfillment
+                request = self.migration_handler.migrate(request)
                 self.update_parameters(request.id, request.asset.params)
                 return ActivationTileResponse('The data has been migrated :)')
+            else:
+                # We perform normal processing here ...
+                pass
 ```

 The previous example converts string migration data values to uppercase, while it multiplies the integer value of parameter `licNumber` by 10.